ResearchComputing/Documentation/Blanca-Access.md

 ## Important notes:
-1. Because of differences in the "modules" environment on RHEL 6 and RHEL 7, it is currently necessary to prevent any environment settings from being propagated from an RC login node (which uses RHEL 6) to a Blanca compute note that uses RHEL 7.
-Use the Slurm directive `#SBATCH --export=NONE` in this case.
-You will then have to load any needed modules directly in your batch script.
-2. To see what RHEL 7 modules are available, start an interactive job on an RHEL 7 compute node and use `module avail` or `module spider` on it.
-Login nodes can access only RHEL 6 modules.
+1. To see what modules are available, start an interactive job on a compute node and use `module avail` or `module spider` on it.
-3. /home, /projects, and /work (PetaLibrary Active) are available on all Blanca nodes.
+2. /home, /projects, and /work (PetaLibrary Active) are available on all Blanca nodes.
 Scratch I/O can be written to /rc_scratch, which should offer much better performance than /projects.
 All Blanca nodes also have at least 850 GB of scratch space on a local disk, /local/scratch.
 For more info on the different RC storage spaces, please review https://www.colorado.edu/rc/resources/filesystemstorage
-4. There are no dedicated Blanca compile nodes.
+3. There are no dedicated Blanca compile nodes.
 To build software that will run on Blanca, start an interactive job on a node like the one on which you expect your jobs to run, and compile your software there.
 Do not compile on the login nodes!
-5. Multi-node MPI jobs that do a lot of inter-process communication do not run well on most Blanca nodes because there is no high-performance low-latency inter-node network except on blanca-ccn.
+4. Multi-node MPI jobs that do a lot of inter-process communication do not run well on most Blanca nodes because there is no high-performance low-latency inter-node network except on blanca-ccn.

 ## Blanca Preemptable QOS
 *(effective 2018-03-01)* Each partner group has its own high-priority QoS (“blanca-<group identifier>”) for jobs that will run on nodes that it has contributed.
 High-priority jobs can run for up to 7 days.
 All partners also have access to a low-priority QoS (“preemptable”) that can run on any Blanca nodes that are not already in use by the partners who contributed them.
 Low-priority jobs will have a maximum time limit of 24 hours, and can be preempted at any time by high-priority jobs that request the same compute resources being used by the low-priority job.
 The preemption process will terminate the low-priority job with a grace period of up to 120-seconds.
 Preempted low-priority jobs will then be requeued by default.
 Additional details follow.